enogrob/Programming_Elixir/README.md

 [ ] Task: Test the Comments
 [ ] Task: Create Project Documentation
 [ ] Coding by Transforming Data
-Concurrent Programming
+14. Tooling
+[ ] Debugging with IEx
+[x] Testing
+[ ] Code Dependencies
+[ ] Server Monitoring
+[ ] Source-Code Formatting
-[ ] Dummy
+[ ] Inevitably.
+There is More

+Part II - Concurrent Programming
-Working with Multiple Processes
+15. Working with Multiple Processes
 [ ] A Simple Process
 [ ] Process Overhead
 [ ] When Processes Die